-In this work, we explore the efficacy of state-of-the-art LLMs such as GPT-4 on the task of translation post-editing in a \textit{natural} setting i.e., without any quality-estimation or error detection step applied to the translations.
-We formalize the task of translation post-editing with LLMs and posit a set of research questions to quantify their utility for the goal of improving translations obtained from NMT models.
-We also demonstrate gains on translation quality across a number of language pairs on the WMT-22 benchmark \cite{wmt-2022-machine}, achieving state-of-the-art translation performance on WMT-22 English-Chinese, English-German, Chinese-English and German-English language pairs using GPT-4 based post-editing, as evaluated by state-of-the-art MT quality metrics.
+In this work, we explore the efficacy of state-of-the-art LLMs such as GPT-4 on the task of translation post-editing in a \textit{direct} setting, i.e., without any quality-estimation or error detection step applied to the translations prior to post-editing.
+Our contributions are as follows: (i) We formalize the task of direct translation post-editing with LLMs and posit a set of research questions and measurements to quantify their utility for the goal of improving translations obtained from NMT models. (ii) We demonstrate that GPT-4 produces meaningful, human-judgement aligned edits to state-of-the-art translations with a high degree of trustworthiness. (iii) We demonstrate gains on translation quality over best systems from WMT-22 across a number of language pairs on the WMT-22 benchmark \cite{wmt-2022-machine}, improving upon the state-of-the-art translation performance on English-Chinese, English-German, Chinese-English and German-English using GPT-4 based post-editing, as evaluated by state-of-the-art MT quality metrics.

-\section{The Translation Post-editing Task}
+\section{The Translation Post-Editing Task}

-\paragraph{Task Definition:} We formalize the Post-editing Task in a generative setting as follows: Given a Source ($S$) and a Translation ($T$), propose improvements over the translation ($E$) and generate the translation with the proposed improvements ($T^{\prime}$), i.e.:
+\paragraph{Task Definition:} We formalize the post-editing task in a generative setting as follows: given a Source ($S$) and a Translation ($T$), propose improvements over the translation ($E$) and generate the translation with the proposed edits ($T^{\prime}$), i.e.:

-Under this task setting, $E$ represents the improvements or edits that are verbalized by a LLM.
-Note that in the absence of $E$, the task is to simply generate the improved translation without any intermediate reasoning chain or \textit{Chain of Thought} (CoT) \cite{cot, zero-shot-cot}.
-Throughout this work, we refer to the post-editing task in the above \textit{zero-shot} CoT setting setting as post-editing with CoT and with the setting without $E$ as post-editing without CoT.
-Table \ref{tab:table1} shows an input-output example for the post-editing task under the CoT setting.
-Additionally, throughout this work, we refer to $Z$ as the zero-shot translation of a given source obtained from the LLM that is employed for the post-editing task.
-Further, through this formalization, we explore the following research questions:
+Under this task setting, $E$ represents the improvements or the edits that are verbalized by a LLM.
+In the absence of $E$, the task is reduced to simply generating the improved translation without any intermediate reasoning chain or \textit{Chain of Thought} (CoT) \cite{cot, zero-shot-cot}.
+Throughout this work, we refer to the post-editing task in the above \textit{zero-shot} CoT setting as post-editing with CoT and the setting without $E$ as post-editing without CoT.
+Table \ref{tab:main_example} shows an input-output example for the post-editing task under the CoT setting.
+Additionally, throughout this work, we refer to $Z$ as the zero-shot translation of a given source ($S$) obtained from the same LLM that is employed for the post-editing task.
+Through this formalization, we posit and investigate the following research questions (RQ):